black-desk/errors/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## Overview

+When you are writing C++ code in a project where exceptions are not allowed, error reporting often becomes a problem.
+In the traditional model, in such cases, developers almost only have error codes as the error handling mechanism.
+However, handling errors based on error codes is relatively primitive and not very user-friendly, as the reported errors lack specific contextual information.
+Troubleshooting requires detailed log inspection, which is inconvenient.

+The error handling mechanism based on returned errors in Golang (https://pkg.go.dev/errors) has become quite usable after some time of development.

+So let’s bring the mechanism to c++11.

 ## Tutorial